Noise Sculpture: Frequently Asked Questions

 You can get the downloads here:

 The downloads for Sample This! third edition, are accessible by mailing a copy of the form at the back of the book to the publisher.
 A download link will then be emailed to you.
+Alternatively, you can email your receipt and we'll get the download over.

 return to the list of questions

-Wasn't there an update for the first edition of Cakewalk Synthesizers: From Presets to Power User?
+Wasn't there an update for Cakewalk Synthesizers: from Presets to Power User?

 return to the list of questions